CBCMusic/client-side-search-boilerplate/README.md

 # client-side-search-boilerplate

-[NOT COMPLETE YET.
-COME BACK IN A DAY OR SO]

 This repo is a simple JS library and example implementation for searching an array of objects (any structure), and for providing common UI elements around the search: *pagination*, *prev/next links* and *sorting*.
 It's really just a boilerplate ready for customization: you'll need to tweak it to pass in the appropriate data, customize the markup